 This course is an introduction to the History of Mathematics.
 The purpose of this course is to expose the students to the good mathematics of yesteryear.
-Also, an attempt is made to tie the evolution of mathematics to the socio-economic conditions of the times.
+Also, an attempt is made to place the evolution of mathematics in a historical setting.

 This course is principally a service course for the Math Education department.
-It is not recommended in the 40-hour requirement necessary for a math major.
+It is not required in the 40-hour requirement necessary for a math major.
 However, if taken as an elective, it could benefit the math major greatly.
 (95% of the audience are Math-Ed students.)
 The background and motivation of the average student in this course is weak.
 The students often have difficulty organizing their thoughts on paper.